 Nothing is a bigger turnoff to me when I’m engaging with a brand than poor design and poor photo quality.
 People want to interact with beautiful things, so make your shit beautiful, okay?

-I use a variety of sites to get free and cheap stock photos and have outlined the five I use most below along with some alternatives.
+I use a variety of sites to get free and cheap stock photos and have outlined the ten I use most below along with some alternatives.
 These photos and images get used for blog posts, poster design, webinar design, sales page design, course design, social media, and more.

 When I’m working on a new project, it’s not uncommon to download dozens and dozens of stock photos.
 I might invest hours picking out perfect photos—that’s how important they are.
 And it’s important that I can choose from a wide variety while not paying through the teeth.